 Much like Nishin soba, salted mackerel was a valuable preserved food in Kyoto.
 From it came the soon-to-be-popular mackerel sushi.
 With no cooling technology or transportation infrastructure, the mackerel of the past was rolled in from Fukui on carriages.
-The road it took it still called Saba Kaido, Mackerel Road.
-Chefs would pickle the mackerel in vinegar and put it together with vinegar-seasoned rice to make mackerel sushi.
+The road it took is still called Saba Kaido, Mackerel Road.
+Chefs would pickle the mackerel in vinegar and combine it with vinegar-seasoned rice to make mackerel sushi.

 The thick mackerel meat mixes well with the acidic taste of the vinegar rice, giving it a unique taste.
 Putting some kombu on top of it gives it an even deeper flavor.

 - Address 114, Tominagacho, Higashiyama-ku, Kyoto-shi, Kyoto, 605-0078